-How to make microwave popcorn in minutes without having to run to the store or ingesting any nasty preservatives, fake butter, or artificial anything.
+How to make microwave popcorn in minutes—without having to run to the store or ingest any nasty preservatives, fake butter, or artificial anything.
 Perfect for Netflix binges!

-Here’s how to make microwave popcorn with nothing but a handful of popcorn kernels and a brown paper bag.
+When you can’t get your hands on packaged microwave popcorn, here’s how to make your own microwave popcorn with nothing but a handful of popcorn kernels and a brown paper bag.
 No running to the store.
 No artificial colors.
 No fake butter.
 No nasty preservatives.
 And no ridiculous price tag.
 Just perfectly popped popcorn that’s actually healthy for you.
 Not to mention perfect for your next Netflix binge.–Renee Schettler Rossi

 - 3 tablespoons popcorn kernels

 - 1 tablespoon unsalted butter or olive oil

 - Place the popcorn kernels in the paper bag.
 Fold the top of the bag over two or three times.

 - Place the bag in the microwave so it’s standing up.
 Microwave the bag on high until the popping slows to a few seconds between pops, which can take anywhere from 1 1/2 to 3 minutes, depending on your microwave and your popcorn.

 ☞TESTER TIP: Do not wait for the popping to stop before your remove it from the oven.
 Trust us.
 By then all your popcorn will be burnt.

 - Remove the bag from the microwave.

 - If using butter, melt it in a small bowl in the microwave on medium power for 30 seconds.
 If the butter isn't completely melted, give it a quick stir.